 Maintaining your pool fence and gates is a mandatory task for all swimming pool and spa owners in Queensland.
+This article contains a brief pool safety inspection guide to offer pool safety tips.
 Ensuring your pool fence or spa fence meets the legislative requirements is essential to reduce the number of avoidable backyard drownings in Queensland homes.
 Pool and spa owners in Queensland must maintain the fence and ensure gates self latch at all times.
 As of 2010, all pool owners in Queensland are required to ensure their pool or spa is registered on the government register and that the fences meet the state government pool safety legislative standards.
 To ensure your pool barrier is compliant, Be Safe Pool Fence Inspections recommend regular checks of all fences and gates.
 At Be Safe Pool Fence Inspections, our inspectors see a lot of pools that don’t meet legislative standards because of simple issues that can be addressed before we complete your pool safety inspection.

 The 7 most common issues that result in a pool failing a safety inspection:

 All pool gates must be able to self-latch from any point within their full rotational arc, including resting against the latching device.
 Solutions include a re-alignment of the latching device, springs in the gate hinges needing tightening, replacing the latching device or hinges.
 Another common issue is the pool gate opens into the pool enclosure.
 Pool gates must swing out of the pool enclosure.

 Distances between vertical member are greater than 100mm